 Recording changes in your company’s statutory records and registers

-Limited companies are required to maintain a number of statutory records and registers at their registered office address.
+Limited companies are required by the Companies Act 2006 to maintain a number of statutory records and registers at their registered office address.
 Any changes to company details must be updated in the appropriate record or register immediately because they can be inspected by government agencies and the public at any time.

 Who is legally responsible for the filing requirements of a limited company?

-Directors and ultimately responsible for managing the filing requirements of a limited company, even if any of these duties are delegated to a company secretary or accountant.
+Directors are ultimately responsible for managing the filing requirements of a limited company, even if any of these duties are delegated to a company secretary or accountant.

 Failure to maintain the filing requirements of a limited company can lead to serious consequences, such as financial penalties, director disqualification, company dissolution, and prosecution.

 - Annual confirmation statements must be filed at Companies House at least once every 12 months.

 - Dormant company accounts must be prepared and submitted to Companies House every year.